I’ve had a LOT of requests to teach this song, and it’s not hard to see why.

 If these numbers don’t mean anything to you, then I’d really suggest checking out our previous lesson on these chords before you continue.

-Once you know that progression, this song will be super simple to play.
+Once you know that progression, “Someone You Loved” will be super simple to play.

 This riff is what makes the song.
 It’s the first thing you hear and sets the tone.